-- 5.7 The Association shall adhere to the requirements of the Right to Repair scheme defined in the Housing (Scotland) Act 2001.
+- 5.7 The Association shall adhere to the requirements of the Right to Repair scheme defined in the Housing (Scotland) Act 2001 and the amendments as per the Housing (Scotland) Act 2014.
 It shall have in place and publicise systems and methods of working that ensure full compliance with this.
 Staff members shall be fully trained in implementing these.
 They will also be advised of the relevant statutory regulations governing the provisions of the scheme. - 5.8 The Association acknowledges the particular requirement to advise tenants in writing annually of the provisions of the scheme and shall use its newsletter as the principal means of achieving this.
 Notwithstanding this, the Association shall make information about the maintenance process freely accessible and available to all tenants; and advise on an individual basis, whenever the provisions of the scheme apply.
-The Association shall maintain records which enable it to monitor and demonstrate compliance with the Right to Repair scheme.
+The Association shall maintain records that enable it to monitor and demonstrate compliance with the Right to Repair scheme. - 5.8.1 If we have delayed or failed to carry out certain types of repair, you may have the right under the Scottish Secure Tenants (Right to Repair) Regulations 2002 ("the Repair Regulations"), and any amendments by the Housing (Scotland) Act 2014, to have the work carried out by a contractor approved by us.
+This right will be explained to you if you report a repair that qualifies under the Repair Regulations.
+You may also be entitled to compensation.